Epiforge/Extensions/README.md

 // analysis.IneligibleExpression is the part responsible
 ```

-Because eligibility depends on which change sources the observer subscribes to at all, it is a property of your options as much as of your expression; hand the analyzer the same options you hand the observer.
+Hand the analyzer the same options you hand the observer, since some of them decide what gets subscribed to at all.
+Set `UseDirectSubscription` to `false` if you would rather always have the graph; it is `true` by default.

 ##### Fields Are Read Once
-This one is worth knowing because it is easy to write code that assumes otherwise.
-Whatever a field held when an observation began is what that observation goes on using — a captured local, which the compiler turns into a field, and a field of your own class alike.
+Whatever a field held when an observation began is what that observation goes on using — a captured local, a field of your own class, and a static field alike.
 Assigning it afterward does not reach an observation that already exists.
+Static properties behave the same way, so `e => e.Hired < DateTime.Now` compares against the moment it was created for as long as it lives.

 ```csharp
 var threshold = low;